drjasonybarra/intro-astro-comp/README.md

 # intro-astro-comp

-For the inclusion of computation and computational products to bridge the gap between limited-mathematical introductory astronomy courses and upper-level astrophysics courses.
+For the inclusion of computation and computational products in introductory physics and astronomy courses.